Nathaniel Schnugg: Junior career

 As a junior, Schnugg reached as high as junior World No. 24 in the rankings (attained on September 11, 2006).
 Excelling in doubles, he reached three junior grand slam finals winning two titles.
-At 2006 Australian Open he and compatriot Kellen Damico lost the boys' doubles final to Polish pair Blazej Koniusz and Grzegorz Panfil 6–7(5–7), 3–6.
-At the 2006 Wimbledon Championships, again with Kellen Damico, they won the boys' doubles title defeating Slovakian duo Martin Klizan and Andrej Martin 7–6(9–7), 6–2.
+At 2006 Australian Open he and compatriot Kellen Damico lost the boys' doubles final to Polish pair Błażej Koniusz and Grzegorz Panfil 6–7(5–7), 3–6.
+At the 2006 Wimbledon Championships, again with Kellen Damico, they won the boys' doubles title defeating Slovakian duo Martin Kližan and Andrej Martin 7–6(9–7), 6–2.
 At the 2006 US Open, with another compatriot Jamie Hunt, he won the boys' doubles title in an all American final defeating Austin Krajicek and Jarmere Jenkins 6–3, 6–3.